slowernews/wisdom-tldr/README.md

 > *'He'd wasted most of his life thinking he'd wasted most of his life'*

+> *'I don’t know any longer whether I’m living or remembering.' -- Albert Camus

 > *'You can't start the next chapter of your life if you keep re-reading the last one.'*

+> *'Never regret something that once made you smile.'*

 ===
 ###On present